LDAWG-a11y/a11yWebApp/src/guides/procurement-guidance-for-content-services.md

 * PSBAR – [Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 (PSBAR)](https://www.makethingsaccessible.com/guides/what-are-the-public-sector-bodies-accessibility-regulations/) which requires evidence of compliance with WCAG 2.2.
   [EU Web Accessibility Directive](https://www.makethingsaccessible.com/guides/procurement-accessibility-guidance/%E2%80%A2%09EU%20Web%20Accessibility%20Directive) – The EU equivalent of PSBAR.
 Differs between EU members states but all require evidence of compliance with WCAG (under the banner of the EN 301 549 harmonised standard) and an accessibility statement.
-* [EU Accessibility Act 2019](https://ec.europa.eu/social/main.jsp?catId=1202#:~:text=The%20European%20accessibility%20act%20is,EU%20leading%20to%20costs%20reduction) – Will require evidence of compliance with WCAG 2.1 or better and other standards for physical accessibility for electrical hardware as well.
+* [EU Accessibility Act 2019 (EAA)](https://ec.europa.eu/social/main.jsp?catId=1202#:~:text=The%20European%20accessibility%20act%20is,EU%20leading%20to%20costs%20reduction) – Will require evidence of compliance with WCAG 2.1 or better and other standards for physical accessibility for electrical hardware as well.
+* [EN 301 549](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) - European harmonised standard which is in the process of revision to align with the EAA and WCAG 2.2 and that this will be the primary standard to refer to for EAA conformance for digital content going forward.
 * [Section 508](https://www.section508.gov/) – The American standards which require evidence of WCAG compliance for 2.0 or better.
 * [WCAG ](https://www.w3.org/TR/WCAG22/)– The Web Content Accessibility Guidelines.
 The underlying technical standards that all others refer back to.
-* [PDF/UA ](https://www.adobe.com/uk/acrobat/resources/document-files/pdf-types/pdf-ua.html)– Enhanced standard for PDFs so that users with disabilities can use the same PDF files and get the same level of value.
+* [PDF/UA ](https://www.adobe.com/uk/acrobat/resources/document-files/pdf-types/pdf-ua.html)– An ISO standard for PDF accessibility.
+This is a useful complement to WCAG for PDFs, but does cover all of the WCAG success criteria, so should not be considered a full alternative for WCAG conformance for PDFs.
+* [EN 17161:2019](https://accessible-eu-centre.ec.europa.eu/content-corner/digital-library/en-171612019-design-all-accessibility-following-design-all-approach-products-goods-and-services_en) - The Design for All standard.
+Alongside EN 301 549, this is another European standard that is being revised to harmonise with the EAA.
+This is a process standard for organisations which specifies requirements and recommendations to enable them to design, develop and provide accessible products.

 ### Review supplier information